purton-tech/rust-on-nails/rust-on-nails.com/content/docs/full-stack-web/web-server.md

 ## Handling Errors

-Now is a good time to think about how we will handle errros so we don't have to `unwrap` all the time.
+Now is a good time to think about how we will handle errors so we don't have to `unwrap` all the time.

 Create a file called `app/src/errors.rs` and add the following code.